HAZARDOUS Waste Drop Off Facility reopens

 Household Chemical Waste Drop Off Facility

 Over a dozen towns, including Coventry, share this regional facility located on Hancock Road in Willington.
-The facility will open on April 17, 2021 for the 2021 season.
-It wlll be open on the third Saturday of the month from 9 a.m. - 2 p.m. through October 16.
+The facility will open on Saturday, April 17, 2021 for the 2021 season.
+It wlll be open on the third Saturday of each month from 9 a.m. - 2 p.m. through October 16.